dduchen/PANGenomics/exercises/toy/README.md

 How do these files seem to scale with the minimum cutoff?

 ### Mapping data from real data to examine the improvement

-We can also download some real data mapping to this region to see if the different graphs provide varying levels of performance.

 ### Here, using an HBV assembly called with Unicycler, combines long-read and short-read sequencing to create a graph-based assembly genome:
 	# sample: ERR3253392 (Pt 1331, HBV Genotype C, Caucasian, CL and Nanopore sample)
 	# assembly fasta file copied from: /home-1/dduchen3@jhu.edu/work/dduchen3/HBV/NanoporeIllumina/Pt_1331_Cons_NoPreQC/assembly.fasta